HannSO/Mars-Rover/README.md

   *Rover class*

   -  The responsibility of the rover class is to move, turn, land and have a position.
 It relies on the direction_vector provided by the orientator, injected in, to know in which direction to move.
+It does not understand any bearings logic.

   - It also has a grid injected in because it needs to be able to know the boundaries of the grid/surface it is on.